LeanKit-Labs/autohost/README.md

  * MS SQL server

 ### fount
 [fount](https://github.com/LeanKit-Labs/fount) is a dependency injection library for Node.
-If your application is using fount, you can provide the instance here so that your resources will have access to the same fount instance from the `host.fount` property within the resource callback.
-Confused?
-Read on!
+If your application is using fount, you can provide the instance at the end of the init call so that your resources will have access to the same fount instance from the `host.fount` property within the resource callback.

 ## Resources
 Resources are expected to be simple modules containing a factory method that return a resource definition: